CSublow/milestone-project-2/README.md

 ### Wireframes
 Prior to work beginning on the app, wireframes were created to aid the design progress and provide direction during actual coding.
 These can be found in the "mockups" folder in the root directory of the project.

 The wireframes served as the initial inspiration for the project, although the finished project diverges from them on several points.
-DC.js, Crossfilter and D3.js are versatile libraries, and this project was a learning exercise perhaps as much as it was an exercise in already acquired skills.
+DC.js, Crossfilter and D3.js are versatile libraries, and this project was a learning exercise for me perhaps as much as it was an exercise in already acquired skills.
+Without a comprehensive knowledge of what the libraries at my disposal could do, I was unable to design to that effect.
 The differences between the wireframes and the finished project are detailed throughout this readme.

 ## Features
 The website is an SPA data dashboard consisting of a single HTML page, utilising JavaScript to render the charts and jQuery for additional data rendering and DOM manipulation.
 Styling is achieved with CSS using SASS pre-processing with SCSS syntax.
 The data the app works with is in JSON format, the data in its raw form was taken from the [uk.gov website]( https://www.gov.uk/government/statistics/final-uk-greenhouse-gas-emissions-national-statistics-1990-2016).